auth0/auth0-PHP/UPGRADE.md

 $auth0 = new Auth0($configuration);
 ```

-Developers can opt to simply pass an array to the base Auth0 SDK class, and an SdkConfiguration will be generated for you:
+Developers can opt to pass an array to the base Auth0 SDK class, and an SdkConfiguration will be generated:

 ```php
 use Auth0\SDK\Auth0;